|Blessed are you when they insult you and persecute you and utter every kind of evil against you falsely

 Ninth Week of Ordinary Time: June 3-9, 2018

 U Online Ministries Home Page | Daily Reflections | Online

-Sunday in the U.S. is the Solemnity of the Most Holy Body and Blood of Christ.
-For the rest of the world it is the Tenth Week of Ordinary Time and in the Luke's Gospel Jesus shows his compassion for the Widow of Nain by raising her son from the dead.
+Sunday in the US is the Solemnity of the Most Holy Body and Blood of Christ.
+For the rest of the world, it is the Ninth Sunday of Ordinary Time.
+“The sabbath was made for man, not man for the sabbath.”

 The Friday after the Body and Blood of Christ is always the Solemnity of Most Sacred Heart of Jesus, with its own special readings, followed on Saturday by Memorial of the Immaculate Heart of the Blessed Virgin Mary.

 The first readings this week are from the pastoral letters, The Second Letter of Peter and The Second Letter to Timothy.